 What to do if you are involved in an accident in France

 Police will normally give you an accident form to complete.
 This is called a Constat Amiable D’Accident Automobile.
-It is not compulsory to complete this, but your insurance company might require it in the event that you need to make a claim.
+It is not compulsory to complete this, but your insurance company might require it if you need to make a claim.

-Although none of our travelers have ever been involved in a road accident, if you're on one of our tours and you should call us immediately on our emergency number (+33768646676) and we will be able to speak with the police or emergency services, contact your car rental company, and ensure that you have all the paperwork you will need.
-We advise never to sign a form in another language that you do not understand.
+Although none of our travelers have ever been involved in a road accident, if you're on one of our tours and have an accident, you should call us immediately on our emergency number (+33768646676).
+We will be able to speak with the police or emergency services, contact your car rental company, and ensure that you have all the paperwork you will need.
+We advise never to sign a form in a language you do not understand.

 Directions